 You might also find that transferring is the right path for you, like a huge number of students do each year (around one-third of them!).
 Starting at a two-year school can be a great way to earn cheaper college credits while boosting your grades to improve your scholarship opportunities.

-- Figuring Out Financial Aid
+- Figuring Out Financial Aid as a Transfer Student

 - Financial Aid Strategies for Transfer Students